-Currently, and until implementation of a sick leave accrual system, Regular and probationary employees shall accrue sick leave at the rate of one (1) day (a day being based on the employee standard work week of eight (8) hours or seven and one-half (7-1/2) hours, as the case may be), per month: provided the ninety-two (92%) percent requirement has been met and they are in a payid status at least 92% of the one hundred sixty (160) or one hundred fifty (150) straight time hours, as the case may be, that month based on their standard workweek shall be entitled to earn sick leave hours.
+Currently, and until implementation of a sick leave accrual system, employees in paid status at least 92% of the month based on their standard workweek shall be entitled to earn sick leave hours.
 For the purposes of this Section, employees with a standard workweek of 36 hours shall be entitled to earn 7-1/2 hours per month.

--There shall be no limit on sick leave accrual.
+There shall be no limit on sick leave accrual.
 Sick leave usage shall not be considered as a privilege which an employee may use at his discretion, but shall be allowed only in case of necessity of actual sickness or disability or medical appointments.
 Charge for sick leave used shall be on the basis of one (1) hour for each hour used; provided, however, that sick leave shall be charged for only those hours when the employee was absent from work.
 In no event shall sick leave be converted into a cash bonus.
 Sick leave may not be used before it is earned.
 The City shall mail to any employee who is on sick leave and who must reimburse the City for his or her Health, Life, and Dental benefits a notification of premium due and the agreed to forms advising such employee of any applicable benefits.
 Those employees hired before January 1, 1987 shall be entitled to sick leave under the old plan as set forth in the Municipal Code and section 17.6 below.